Prime Video: The 51 Best TV Shows to Watch

 The Summer I Turned Pretty (2022-)

 If a coming-of-age tale with a peak summer setting, teenage love triangle and soundtrack stocked with Taylor Swift songs sounds appealing to you, keep reading.
 The show centers on Belly (breakout actor Lola Tung), who makes a much-anticipated annual commute to a beach house with her mom and brother.
-But she looks a bit different than she did the last time she stepped foot in Cousin's Beach and spent time with her mom's best friend's sons, Conrad and Jeremiah.
-Young adult author Jenny Han wrote the book on which the TV series is based and serves as one of the showrunners.
+But she looks a bit different than she did the last time she set foot on Cousin's Beach and spent time with her mom's best friend's sons, Conrad and Jeremiah.
+Young-adult author Jenny Han wrote the book on which the TV series is based and serves as one of the showrunners.

 The Pursuit of Love (2021)